bshintak/Minishell/README.md

 ### Executor
 - It receives the tree, the environment and the number of pipes

-- Basically checks whether the tree arguments are commands, builtins or redirections
+- Basically checks whether the tree arguments are commands, builtins or redirections and executes

 - one_or_two_cmds():
 > If the program receives two or more commands - if